The Grudge (2019 film): 2004

 In 2004, live-in nurse Fiona Landers leaves the residence of the Williams family in Tokyo, (Note: As depicted in The Grudge (2004).) appearing disturbed.
 Fiona informs her co-worker, Yoko, that she is returning to America before briefly encountering the ghost of Kayako Saeki.
 Fiona arrives at her home in a small town in Pennsylvania, reuniting with her husband Sam and young daughter Melinda.
 Kayako's curse, however, possesses Fiona, causing her to bludgeon Sam to death and drown Melinda before killing herself by stabbing herself in the throat.

 Shortly after the Landers are murdered, but before anyone discovers their deaths, real estate agents Peter and Nina Spencer learn that their unborn child will most likely be born with the rare genetic disorder ALD.
 Peter goes to look into selling 44 Reyburn Drive and stumbles across Melinda's ghost, presuming her to be a lost girl who is bleeding profusely from her nose.
 Peter, who is attacked by Fiona and Melinda's ghosts, is quickly corrupted by the curse.
 The possessed Peter returns to his home, where he kills Nina and their unborn child and is eventually found dead in the bathtub.

 Detectives Goodman and Wilson investigate the Landers murders.
 Unsettled by the house, Goodman refuses to enter, while Wilson enters to examine the scene.
 Upon exiting, Wilson slowly starts to lose his mind and eventually becomes hysterical when he spots Fiona's ghost outside Goodman's car.
 He attempts to kill himself by shooting himself but survives, leaving him disfigured and committed to a psychiatric asylum.
 Goodman stops looking into the case.

 2005

 In 2005, elderly couple Faith and William Matheson moved into the house.
-Faith suffers from dementia, a terminal illness.
+Faith has dementia, a terminal illness.
 After moving in, Faith is infected by the curse and starts to see Melinda around the house.
 Her sanity rapidly declines, causing William to call over Lorna Moody, an assisted suicide consultant.

 Disturbed by Faith's state, Lorna suggests to William that they leave the house, but William reveals that he is aware of the ghosts and suggests that it implies a future where people get to be with their loved ones after death.
 Lorna later discovers that Faith has killed William and has sliced off her own fingers.
 Lorna flees in horror, only to be attacked in her car by Sam's ghost, causing her to crash, killing her.